The first time we helped lottery winners was back in 2014.

 Like so many who feel uncertain about achieving their ideal future...

-They didn't have a plan.
+They didn't have a plan to manage their wealth.

 And without a plan, millions can become thousands in no time.